dropbox/dropbox-sdk-rust/README.md

 addition to the base `HttpClient` trait: one of `NoauthClient`, `UserAuthClient`, `TeamAuthClient`, or `AppAuthClient`.

-The default client has implementations of all of these (except for `AppAuthClient` currently).
+The default client has implementations of all of these.
 They all share a common implementation and differ only in which HTTP headers they add to the request.

 [authentication types]: https://www.dropbox.com/developers/reference/auth-types